The Pines Resident & Family Portal

 The following infection control measures are to be implemented and followed:

-• Surgical Masks are required in the Cedar Home Area
+• Surgical Masks are required in the Oak Home Area

 • Ensure the Public Health 4 moments of Hand Hygiene are followed